The Maiden in the Tower: Posthumous revival

 Before Hannikainen's research, scholars had assumed that Sibelius had conducted in Turku the opera's original overture, despite the fact that it would have made an ineffective concert piece due to its short duration and inconclusive ending.
 In 2019, Fennica Gehrman published as the Concert Overture, reconstructed and edited by Hannikainen.
 The piece received its world premiere on 23 May 2021, with Hannikainen conducting the chamber orchestra Avanti! at the Finnish House of Nobility.
 Structurally, the piece incorporates elements from five of the opera's nine numbers, ordered as follows: the Overture (bars 1–238 in the Concert Overture), Scene 4 (bars 239–349), Scene 6 (bars 350–443), Scene 7 (bars 444–500), and Scene 8 (bars 501–639).
 Of these five numbers, all but Scene 4 are taken from the opera almost in their entirety.
 While the scoring of the Concert Overture is identical to the opera, the vocal lines are absent—except in their essential moments, when they are replaced with instruments.

+The American premiere of The Maiden in the Tower took place on 15 April 2025 at Jordan Hall in Boston, Massachusetts.
+The concert performance was part of New England Conservatory's Faculty Recital Series and was conducted by Joseph Bozich.
+The cast featured Maria Bozich as the Maiden, Whitney Robinson as the Chatelaine, Roy Hage as the Lover, and Joel Balzun as the Bailiff.